Psychology

 Mission

-We train leading psychologists committed with research and innovation for sustainable development, social responsibility, and ethical principles, who are capable of thriving in multidisciplinary and intercultural environments.
+We train leading psychologists committed to research and innovation, guided by ethical principles and dedicated to sustainable development and social responsibility.
+Our graduates thrive in multidisciplinary and intercultural environments.

 Vision